 Most owners will find it very helpful to track their dog’s weight while trying to get him to bulk up.
 You needn’t do anything elaborate – just make a chart that records the date and your dog’s weight.

 fter all, you see your dog every day, which means you aren’t likely to notice small increases in body weight.
 But by tracking his weight, you’ll have verifiable, black-and-white evidence demonstrating his gains.

-If you select one of the foods or the supplement listed above and ensure that he is otherwise healthy, he’ll surely become a much bigger dog before you know it.
+If you select one of the recommended dog foods for weight gain, or the weight gainer supplement listed above and ensure that he is otherwise healthy, he’ll surely become a much strong and healthier dog before you know it.

 One last bit of advice: Make sure that you work closely with your veterinarian when trying to pack a few extra pounds on your dog.

 This will help ensure you avoid causing any health problems that may arise from providing additional calories.
 This is especially important for those who own young puppies or large dog breed adults.

 Forrest is a lover of dogs, the wild outdoors, deep mysterious conversations… and coffee.
 He is the owner of several websites, including Canine Weekly.
 He resides in Austin, Texas.